cornishcoder1/The-Green-Lorry/README.md

 **Footer**

-The footer contains contact information, and an animated lorry which moves across the page when the 'Generate Quote' button is clicked.
+The footer contains contact information, should the user need further assistance and an animated lorry which moves across the page when the 'Generate Quote' button is clicked.

 ![Screenshot of Footer](./assets/screenshots/footer.png)